Washington, D.C., sues Proud Boys, Oath Keepers over deadly attack on Capitol | Politics

 Washington, D.C., sues Proud Boys, Oath Keepers over deadly attack on Capitol

+is to hold these violent mobsters and these violent hate groups accountable and to get every penny of damage we can," he said at a news conference.
+The lawsuit seeks to recover the costs of deploying roughly 1,100 city police officers to bolster other police forces who defended the Capitol against the attack, which it says amounts to millions of dollars.

 The city of Washington, D.C., sued right-wing groups the Proud Boys and Oath Keepers on Tuesday, seeking to collect on the financial costs of the deadly Jan.
 6 attack on the U.S. Capitol and its aftermath.

-The city of Washington, D.C., sued right-wing groups the Proud Boys and Oath Keepers on Tuesday, seeking to collect on the financial costs of the deadly Jan.
-6 attack on the U.S. Capitol and its aftermath.
-The suit aims to hold accountable the groups that helped to organize a rally by thousands of supporters of then-President Donald Trump that evolved into an assault on Congress aiming to stop it from certifying Democrat Joe Biden's election victory.
+The suit aims to hold accountable two groups that prosecutors say played a leading role in an assault by thousands of supporters of then-President Donald Trump that aimed to prevent Congress from certifying Democrat Joe Biden's election victory.

 District of Columbia Attorney General Karl Racine told reporters the defendants had caused physical and financial harm to Washington and its residents, adding that the city will seek "severe" financial penalties against the defendants.
 "Our intent ... is to hold these violent mobsters and these violent hate groups accountable and to get every penny of damage we can," he said at a news conference.

+The lawsuit does not name Trump or former members of his administration as defendants.
+Members of Congress and several police officers who defended the Capitol have also filed separate lawsuits against the two groups, charging that they conspired with Trump to launch the attack.

 It is not clear whether the two groups are in a position to defend themselves, or whether the lawsuit will yield any financial penalties.
+Lawyers defending several of those named in the lawsuit did not immediately respond to a request for comment.
 Racine and other District officials said they hoped it would also serve as a warning to deter similar behavior by other extremist groups.

 "If we don't get a penny in restitution, this lawsuit's deterrent effect will say, 'Be prepared to spend money, because we are coming after you,'" said Eleanor Holmes Norton, who represents the District in the House of Representatives.